skip to log on skip to main content

 CGU can give you immediate assistance with your claim 24 hours a day, 7 days a week.
 CGU:

-• can arrange towing for your vehicle after an incident (comprehensive only);
+• can arrange towing for your vehicle after an incident (included as part of our comprehensive cover and Third Party Fire and Theft.)

-• may need to inspect your vehicle and arrange quotations from any repairer or supplier; and
+• may need to inspect your vehicle and arrange quotations from any repairer or supplier

 For more information on how to claim car insurance please visit our claims page.